 Disability provisions will be determined by the school.
+This decision is then submitted to NESA for approval.
 The types of adjustments made will vary based on the needs of individual students and negotiated with teachers, Learning Support Officers, parents/caregivers and students.